In a large franchise with many works and contributors, how do you determine what is canon?

-- The Star Wars Expanded Universe is official canon (conflicts are decided case by case, but generally novels are ranked highest, comics next, then video games, then RPG sourcebooks).
+- The Star Wars Expanded Universe was official canon (conflicts are decided case by case, but generally novels are ranked highest, comics next, then video games, then RPG sourcebooks).
 But yeah, Lucas doesn't care about it, causing no end of problems in retconning the EU to match up with G-canon (the movies and any materials directly connected, such as the novelizations, Visual Dictionaries, and Incredible Cross-Sections).
 The continuity problems are one reason Karen Traviss quit (Mandalorians with a completely different culture than had been shown before appearing on the animated show rendered her series non-canonical when she was several books in for one thing).

 - Early Discworld novels often contained contradictory elements, because Pratchett was more concerned with the quality of the story than with consistency, citing the famous Emerson quote.
 Later, he adopted a more consistent canon, but those early stories have still have a hard time fitting with it.
 Thief of Time hinted that there has been at least one full-scale Cosmic Retcon event as a Noodle Incident (the first time a Glass Clock was built, time got broken so badly that the History Monks had to rebuild the entire universe), which can be used to explain all inconstencies.

 - The novels in John Varley's Eight Worlds series frequently contradict each other when it comes to matters that could be called canon.
 Varley has admitted that he doesn't like going back to re-read his old works, and doesn't really care about the overall canon.